Property Tax Appeal for Rural Property: Finding Comparables in Low-Density Areas

 Frequently Asked Questions

 Rural properties face unique appeal challenges because comparable sales are scarce.
 Fewer sales means less data, and the sales that exist may differ significantly from your property.
-Widen your search radius, extend your time frame to 18-24 months, use the cost approach as an alternative, and consider getting a professional appraisal.
+Widen your search radius and extend your time frame to 18-24 months to find the best comparables.

 Get Rural Property Evidence